erizov/Professor/semester_09/lecture_59_distributed_systems_advanced/consensus_algorithms/school.en.md

 ## Simple Explanation

-Consensus Algorithms is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Consensus Algorithms is an algorithm used to solve specific problems in computer science.

 ## Where It's Used